Mullins-Lab/Post-finemap_processing/calcs_post_finemap.md

-#### Make sure to the paths accordingly; paths below are indicative
+### Make sure to the paths accordingly; paths below are indicative

-Input for step 1) are all the .gz files from running Polyfun-based fine-mapping.
+Input for step 1) are all the .gz files from running Polyfun-based fine-mapping. <br> Input for step 2) and 3) are the outputted merged dataframes from step 1).

-Input for step 2) and 3) are the outputted merged dataframes from step 1).
+---

 ### Step 1.
 ### Merge all individual fine-mapping jobs per datasets into one file and add a LOCUS column